Playbook for Maze Ransomware

 - Reduce the Exposure of Privileged and Service Accounts – Privileged Account Logon Restrictions – Service Account Logon Restrictions – Protected Users Security Group

 - STOP: Obtaining cleartext credentials in memory for credential harvesting

 - Cleartext Password Protections – Registry Method – Group Policy Method

-Identification & Scoping of incident is key.
-Look at the IoCs and ensure you know the ransomware type and the variant.
+Identification & Scoping of the incident is key.
+Look at the IoCs and ensure you know the ransomware-type and the variant.
 Please note there are new variants released every second.

 Key Link from Fireye.

-Identify which of the below 2 common techniques is used by the Ransomware to deployed across your environment
+Identify which of the below 2 common techniques is used by the Ransomware to deploy across your environment

 - Manual propagation by a threat actor after they have penetrated an environment and have administrator-level privileges broadly across the environment: